Citi Platinum Select / AAdvantage World MasterCard Review

 MasterCard offers their customers access to Priceless Cities experiences.
 These are exclusive adventures and experiences, including activities like tours, sporting events, concerts, fine dining, and more.
 Another special perk for travelers is access to the World Card Hotel and Resorts Program, which has added benefits like best pricing, VIP status, complimentary breakfast, and early check-in.

-Cardholders who carry a balance will incur interest at a rate of 13.99% - 21.99% (Variable).
+Cardholders who carry a balance will incur interest at a regular rate of 13.99% - 21.99% (Variable).
 There is a $95 annual fee that is waived the first year, and there a 3% foreign transaction fee imposed on all charges processed outside of the United States.

 The strength of this program rests on the foundation of the American Airlines AAdvantage frequent flier program, which is one of the best.